 In addition to his surgical practice, Dr. Craig conducts clinical and translational research relating to complex sinus and skull base disease and surgery.
 He has presented his research at national conferences, and has published a number of articles in different peer-reviewed journals.
 His research interests have included improving topical medication delivery to the sinuses, developing new surgical maneuvers in both sinus and nasal surgery, cadaveric anatomy studies, and other topics in rhinology.

-See how a multi-disciplinary surgery by Dr. John Craig and Dr. Swapna Vemuri helped patient Natalie Zoccola find relief from a nasolacrimal duct obstruction.
+Read how a multi-disciplinary surgery by Dr. John Craig and Dr. Swapna Vemuri helped patient Natalie Zoccola find relief from a nasolacrimal duct obstruction.

-- Outcomes in skull base surgery
+- Outcomes in sinus and skull base surgery

 A chronic runny nose is more than an annoyance.
 It can also significantly affect your quality of life.
 Learn about the six things you should know about this condition as well as how to treat it.